KindlemanHQ/houston-site/docs/launchpad.md

 bin/dev
 ````

+## 4. Setup User
-4. You will want to create a site_admin user, we do not do that automatically for security.
+You will want to create a site_admin user, we do not do that automatically for security.
 Sign up using the site links and then update your user to be site_admin in the console.
 <br><br>

 ![Sign up using the site links](/assets/images/signup.webp)